 Effective the first day of classes for a term, Student Self-Service will no longer be available for a student to cancel or withdraw from enrollment for the term.
 Withdrawal must be accomplished by use of the Withdrawal Form available at the student's undergraduate college office or graduate department office.

 The undergraduate college or graduate department has been designated as the official office for withdrawals.
 When a student notifies the official office of their intent to withdraw from the University, the date of that notification will be the date designated as the withdrawal date.
 The University has a pro-rata refund policy, so withdrawals should not be backdated unless extenuating circumstances exist.

 A cancellation of registration may only be permitted if the student has not attended class nor used University services during the term.
 A cancellation may be allowable if no classes were attended and payment for services at McKinley Health Center or Student Health Insurance were arranged directly with those offices.
 A cancellation is only valid if dated prior to the first day of instruction for that term unless extenuating circumstances exist.

-Graduate students should request a completed Withdrawal Form from their department offices.
+Graduate students should request a completed Withdrawal Form from their department office or Graduate College.
 The graduate department’s authorized signature should be on the Department Office line of the form.
 International students are required to secure the signature from International Student and Scholar Services.
 In addition, graduate students must obtain the signature of a Graduate College dean before the completed form is submitted to the Office of the Registrar.

 Undergraduate students should request a completed Withdrawal Form from their college offices.
 The form should be signed by a dean of the college.
 Undergraduate students or the college office should route the signed form to the Dean of Students Office for approval.
 International students will need to secure the signature from the International Student and Scholar Services.
 The Dean of Students will submit the completed form to the Registrar's Office for processing.